 WP Mail SMTP lets you set up an unlimited number of push notification alerts for your site.

-Start by toggling the Push Notifications Alerts option to the ON position.
+To set up push notifications, you’ll first need to toggle the Push Notifications Alerts option to the ON position.

 With our WhatsApp integration, you’ll be able to connect WP Mail SMTP to your WhatsApp account and receive notifications for failed emails on your website.